shesha-io/docs.shesha/docs/get-started/tutorial/the-basics/configuring-first-view.md

 2. **Custom Validator Script:**

    - Navigate to the `validator` property on the text field.
-   - Execute custom JavaScript code that returns a promise.
+   - Copy the code and paste inside the given validator function to execute custom JavaScript code that returns a promise.
 E.g.

      ```javascript
      function isValidPhoneNumber(number) {